 Heat water in a stock pot with a pasta insert if you have one; add peaches and heat for 1 minute, strain, drop into cold water in small dishpan, then peel and halve.
 Hold in a mixture of 3 quarts cool water with 5 Tbsp Fruit Fresh in large, clean dishpan.
 Repeat until all are ready.
 Make sure all the pieces are covered well with Fruit Fresh, plunging the newest ones down into mixture.
 (If you plan to can pints and have one canner, you may want to stop with ½ of the lug, can them, and then get the rest ready).
 Don't fill jars until you are ready to put them in the canner immediately.

 Heat water in a boiling water bath canner.
 Heat the sugar and water for syrup in a stock pot or jelly pan.
 Add enough peaches for a canner load (about 7-8 halves per pint) and heat 5 minutes in syrup.
-In small saucepan, heat water to a simmer, add and hold lids for 5-10 minutes.
+Prepare lids according to manufacturers instructions.

 In hot, clean jars, pack fruit, pit side down, (use a teaspoon stuck into the pit side to place them in the jar quickly and easily), cover with syrup with 1/2 inch headspace; remove bubbles; wipe off rim; cap and place in canner.
 Process for 20 minutes for pints or 25 minutes for quarts at 1000’ altitude in a boiling water bath canner.
 Cool on a folded towel (I put the towel on a half-sheet pan so I can move it).